Total Cancer Care for Canton & Surrounding Communities

 - Wide-bore 1.5 Tesla high-field MRI scanner has the capability of doing MRI-guided breast biopsies.

 - Nuclear medicine scanners with the latest software upgrades.

 Mercy currently offers the only in-house PET/CT in Stark County.
 PET/CT measures the metabolic processes in the body and fuses this with images of body structures.
 It has rapidly become a standard in cancer care because it allows physicians to make more accurate diagnoses, develop more targeted treatment plans and better monitor the effects of treatment.
 Due to the cost of the technology, many hospitals utilize mobile PET/CT units which visit the hospital intermittently.
 Because the technology is a critical tool in cancer care, Mercy has invested in a fixed unit.
 Having PET/CT on-site ensures cancer patients have rapid access to the needed testing.

 Wide-bore, 1.5 Tesla High-field MRI Scanner with Breast Biopsy Capabilities

-Our new MRI scanner will accommodate patients up to 450 pounds.
-It has a 70 cm wide bore that allows much more open space inside the bore, thereby alleviating feelings of claustrophobia and improving patient comfort.
+Our MRI scanner allows much more open space inside the bore, thereby alleviating feelings of claustrophobia and improving patient comfort.
 The scanner is equipped with a breast coil that allows for MRI-guided breast biopsies for lesions that are not visible on mammography or ultrasound.

 Mercy Interventional Radiology Services provide a wide array of interventions to assist physicians in the diagnosis and treatment of cancer patients.
 Services include gastrointestinal, musculoskeletal, venous, arterial, hemodialysis, gynecologic and urinary interventions.
 Other interventions include oncologic biopsies and drainage, venous access and image-guided tumor ablations.